 Electronic Safety and Security Items are incorporated within the Telecommunications Design Standards developed by the UCF Office of Computer Sciences and Telecommunications.
+See Division 8 for additional electronic door hardware information.

 Conduit for dedicated access control low voltage wiring shall be permitted to be 3/4" metal conduit with compressions fittings where NEC fill limits are maintained, and 1/2" minimum is permitted on the short run betwen the door frame and the first junction box required directly above the door.